Wells Fargo employees altered business customers' information: WSJ

 The information added varied from social security numbers to addresses to dates of birth for people associated with business-banking clients, the WSJ reported.

+The bank has reported the problem to the Office of the Comptroller of the Currency and the agency is probing the problem, the WSJ said, citing a person familiar with the matter.

+The bank, smarting from a prolonged sales scandal in its retail banking business, is still leading to probes by regulators.

-Wells Fargo could not be immediately reached for comment.
+Wells Fargo did not immediately comment on the matter.

-Reporting by Diptendu Lahiri in Bengaluru
+Reporting by Diptendu Lahiri in Bengaluru; Editing by Maju Samuel